llvm/llvm-project/llvm/docs/AMDGPULLVMExtensionsForHeterogeneousDebugging.md

 something that can be fixed without a lot of work, thus it's safer to turn off for now."

-We believe the AMDGPU LLVM extensions will make this case tractable to support with full generality and composability with other optimizations.
-The expected result of EarlyCSE after our changes is:
+The AMDGPU LLVM extensions make this case tractable to support with full generality and composability with other optimizations.
+The expected result of `EarlyCSE` would be:

 ```llvm
 define dso_local i32 @foo(i32* %bar, i32 %arg, i32 %more) #0 !dbg !8 {